The 8 Best Things to Do in Kansas City

 Afterward, head to Union Station to see the towering spouts of the Henry Wollmach Bloch Fountain, which features 232 water jets, then carry on to the Crown Center Square Fountain, where children dance in sprays choreographed to recorded performances by the Kansas City Symphony.
 End your exploration at the Nelson-Atkins Museum of Art (free admission) to view the Fountain Basin; the oldest fountain with a marble bowl, it dates back to 220 C.E. and was purchased from Italy.

-Scene of soldiers inside the National World War I Museum
+Exterior of the National World War I Museum, topped by tower and two sphinxes

 Learn all about the Great War and how it changed America forever at the National World War I Museum.